symek/facedeform/README.md

-RBFDeform
+FaceDeform
 ========

-SOP performing deformation of a geometry based on radial basis functions interpolation.
-Currently uses alglib as its engine.
-WIP.
+SOP performing deformation of a geometry based on radial basis functions interpolation - suited for face animation.